Warrington grab late win at 12-man Leeds

 |Tries: Widdop, Charnley 2, Wrench Goals: Ratchford 3

-New Warrington boss Daryl Powell won his first game in charge back at his old club Leeds as Stefan Ratchford converted Connor Wrench's late try to settle a Headingley thriller.
+Daryl Powell marked his first game as Warrington boss with a dramatic late win at former club Leeds as Stefan Ratchford converted Connor Wrench's try to settle a Headingley thriller.

 Leeds, a man down for most of the game after James Bentley's 16th-minute red card, led after tries from Zane Tetevano, Matt Prior and Ash Handley.